ismet55555/yojenkins/docs/source/contribute.md

 Sometimes a new Python dependency is required for the project.
 In these cases, you can add dependencies as follows:

-1. Add the dependency to `Pipfile`
+1. Add the dependency to the `Pipfile`
-2. Lock the dependency in `Pipfile.lock`
+2. Lock the dependency, updating the `Pipfile.lock`
     - `pipenv lock --clear`
 3. Update `requirements.txt` with the new dependency and its version
-    - Typically you can find it inside `Pipfile.lock`
+    - Typically you can search it inside `Pipfile.lock`

 !!! caution
     Some dependencies are exclusive to a specific Operating system (ie. Windows).